MarcelGarus/server/blog/draft-kakuro.md

 We have our first goal: Solve the Wikipedia Kakuro!

-## Filling the cells one by one
+## Filling the Cells One by One

 If you reflect on how we humans solve Kakuros, it's obvious that we don't fill out all cells and then check if everything works out.
-Instead, we *gradually* fill the cells one by one, and at each step we are carefully paying attention so that the Kakuro remains valid.
+Instead, we *gradually* fill the cells one by one, and at each step, we are carefully paying attention so that the Kakuro remains valid.
 Let's do something similar in code!

 Now, our candidate is no longer a `rust:Vec<Value>`.
-Instead, each value is optional, resembling a cell where we either blank or filled with a digit: `rust:Vec<Option<Value>>` This way, we can represent partially filled out Kakuros.
+Instead, each value is optional, resembling a cell where we either blank or filled with a digit: `rust:Vec<Option<Value>>` This way, we can represent partially filled-out Kakuros.

 Because we changed how a Kakuro is represented, we also have to adjust how we check a candidate's validity.
 Before, we checked if all constraints are met.